Entity SEO: The Future of Search Engine Optimization

 Understanding Entity SEO

 Did you know that Google's understanding of search has evolved from simple keywords to complex concepts?
-Welcome to the world of Entity SEO, the future of search engine optimization, where "things, not strings" reign supreme Source: Google AI Blog.
+It's true!
+Google's moved past just matching words to actually understanding what those words mean.
+This is where Entity SEO comes in, and honestly, it's kinda the future of how we do search engine optimization.
+It's all about "things, not strings," as they say over at the Google AI Blog.

-Let's say you have a website about "organic gardening."
-Instead of just targeting keywords like "organic gardening tips," you would focus on creating content around specific entities such as "companion planting," "vermicomposting," and "heirloom tomatoes."
+Let’s say you’ve got a website all about "organic gardening."
+Instead of just targeting "organic gardening tips," you'd create content around specific entities like "companion planting," "vermicomposting," and "heirloom tomatoes."

-You can use schema markup to define these entities:
+You can use schema markup to define these entities, like this:

 {